nyghtowl/Code_Name_Jeeves/README.md

 As Time Permits:
 - Look at pulling in other data sources
-- Update raw data structure to track where emails are from

 - Other feature ideas / customization
     - Python NLP / Regex library
     - length of thread (3+)
     - # email from an email address / new or not
     - email address in contacts or on Linkedin...

-- Run more EDA
+- Closing loop - check into cronjobs

+- Use Ec2 to run models / esp grid search

 - Continue to look at dimensionality reduction approaches
-- Turn pipeline sections into classes/objects
+- Turn pipeline sections into classes/objects?

 - Setup code for my computer to "say" the classification outcome whent its true
-- Find way to stream in new email

 Visualization Ideas: